Sample Size for Survival Analysis

 - ICH E9: Statistical Principles for Clinical Trials (1998)

-- FDA: Clinical Trial Endpoints for the Approval of Cancer Drugs and Biologics (2007)
+- FDA: Clinical Trial Endpoints for the Approval of Cancer Drugs and Biologics (December 2018; replaces the 2007 version)

 5. Validation Against Industry Standards